NWc0de/KeccakUtils/README.md

 # KeccakUtils

-KeccakUtils provides a range of cryptographic functions (SHA3/cSHAKE256 hash computation, symmetric encryption via KMACXOF256 duplexed sponge, and ECDHIES key generation and signing) built on top of a rigorously tested NIST compliant Keccak implementation.
+KeccakUtils provides a range of cryptographic functions: SHA3 hash computation, authenticated encryption via KMACXOF256, elliptic curve key generation, asymmetric encryption (ECDHIES), and Schnorr signature generation and validation.
+The elliptic curve that provides the basis for the ECDHIES and Schnorr signature utilities is an Edwards curve (ed5211).
+The Keccak primitives are NIST compliant.
 Compliance testing was done in the style of NIST's Cryptographic Algorithm Validation Program using the suite of test vectors available on the [NIST CAVP page](https://csrc.nist.gov/Projects/cryptographic-algorithm-validation-program/Secure-Hashing).

 ## Keccak
 The core Keccak functions are implemented in ```Keccak.java``` (along with the associated sponge modality).
 SHA3, SHAKE256, cSHAKE256, and KMACXOF256 are made available through this class.
 The associated set of unit tests, ```SHA3Test.java``` and ```SHAKETest.java```, demonstrate compliance with NIST standards [NIST FIP 202](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf) and [NIST SP 800-185](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-185.pdf).